 Dual Major Advantage

-As an Inclusive Adolescence Education major, you will earn a B.S. in Inclusive Education and you will also complete a second major in one of the following content areas:
+As an inclusive adolescence education major, you will earn a Bachelor of Science in Inclusive Education and you will also complete a second major in one of the following content areas:

 - American Studies

 Our dual major requirement means that you will earn a content-area major that is identical to the content major of a non-education student.
 In other words, if you major in inclusive adolescence education and English, you will graduate with the same English major that non-education majors earn, leaving your career choices wide open.

 Fisher's Educational Experience

 The programs of the Ralph C. Wilson, Jr. School of Education were designed from the outset to be content-rich, clinically-grounded, and intentionally reflective.

 In other words, you will learn more than just “how” to teach.
 You will learn the “what” that you are going to teach.
 Much of your learning will take place in actual K-12 school settings, working with children and young people throughout the program to hone your teaching skills.
 You will also have many opportunities to explore connections between your coursework, your field experiences, and your development as a teacher.

 Additionally, as early as your first semester of freshman year, you'll have access to a dedicated education candidate advisor who can help you create a long-term plan to meet all your major and degree requirements.

 Program Requirements for Inclusive Adolescence Education